jhpyle/docassemble/_docs/helloworld.md

 The default password ("password") will need to be changed.
 Change it to something that is at least eight characters long with at least one lowercase letter and one number.
+You can also change the e-mail address by going to [User List].

 Then, from the menu, select [Playground].
 The [Playground] is a "sandbox" area where you can develop interviews and test them, all